nostrband/noauth-enclaved/README.md

 ```
 This will first ask for your EC2 instance ID, convert it into `PCR4` register format, create nip46 connection to `${YOUR_NPUB}` (can differ from the builder npub) and produce an `instance signature` event of `kind:63796` with tag `["PCR4", <PCR4>]` in a file `./instance/instance.json`.
 It will also copy `./build/build.json` to `./instance/build.json`.
 These two files will be served by the `parent` process to the `enclave` when it's launched.

-The `PCR4` value will be reported in an `attestation` from withing the enclave, and since EC2 instance IDs are unique to any launched instance, this value uniquely ties the `enclave` to `${YOUR_NPUB}` using `instance signature` event.
+The `PCR4` value will be reported in an `attestation` from withing the enclave, and since EC2 instance IDs are unique to any launched instance and never reused, this value ties the `enclave` to `${YOUR_NPUB}` using `instance signature` event.

 Next, `nitro-cli` will be used to launch a Nitro enclave using the `./build/noauth-enclave.eif` image.
 The `enclave` process starts with `./enclave.sh`, which launches two `socat` processes to forward `tcp` ports 	`1080` and `2080` to the `vsock` interface, and launches the `enclave` process of the `noauth-enclaved`.